dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 {{< notice tip >}}
 ⚡ By the end of this post you will learn how to:
 + Load a SOTA classification model from TIMM and train it with Fastai.
-+ Export the trained model into TorchScript for inference.
++ Export the trained model with TorchScript for inference.
 + Create a functional Android app and run the model inference on your device.

 💡 **NOTE**: Code and data for this post are available on my GitHub repo [here](https://github.com/dnth/timm-flutter-pytorch-lite-blogpost).